emiruz/adventofcode2024-SETL/README.md

 [SETL](https://en.wikipedia.org/wiki/SETL) is an old-school high level language aiming to make programming more like set theoretic notation.
 It is simple and quick to learn.
-[GNU SETL](https://setl.org/setl/) is the only active interpretation I came across.
+[GNU SETL](https://setl.org/setl/) is the only active interpretor I came across.

 SETL has powerful list comprehensions for building tuples and sets, compounding operators and little else besides of surprise to a Python